-With the crew and performers at Goonj at GIK Institute.
+A group selfie with the crew and performers of Goonj at GIK Institute.

 An American Dancer in Pakistan, Volume 5